scottcolfer/scottcolfer.github.io/tarot.md

 # Less woo-woo more you-you

 It's rare to get time to think.
 This is about making space to figure something out.
-It's not therapy (altough it can be therapeutic) but is about the power of thinking out loud when making a decision.
+It's not therapy (although it can feel therapeutic) but is about the power of thinking out loud when making a decision.

-**Sessions are free** until the end of December 2024 whilst I practice and learn, this means I'll have notes with me whilst I memorise the cards and their meanings.
+**Sessions are free** until the end of December 2024 whilst I practice and learn, this means I'll have notes with me while I memorise the cards and their meanings.
 I'm based in Homerton (Hackney, London) and can do readings in the Hackeny area.

 **Get in touch on [Instagram](https://www.instagram.com/psychotropicscott/)** to setup a session.